 Outline Of Syllabus

-Dutch Grammar, Text comprehension, composition, translation in to English, general oral work, oral role-plays based on coursebook, listening exercise.
+Dutch Grammar, Text comprehension, composition, general oral work, oral role-plays based on coursebook, listening exercise.

 THIS COURSE WILL BE TAUGHT AND ASSESSED IN ENGLISH AND DUTCH, DEPENDING ON THE EXERCISE.